Zordon1337/steam-lite-farm/readme.md

 if you are lazy to rename i gonna create folder with farm apps that has already changed names

-if you liked this project leave a star plz
+if you enjoyed this project leave a star